ros-controls/ros2_control/doc/debugging.rst

   The ``update/on_activate`` method of a controller and the ``read/write/on_activate/perform_command_mode_switch`` methods of a hardware interface all run in the context of the realtime update loop.
 Setting breakpoints there can and will cause issues which might even break your hardware in the worst case.

-  From experience it might be better to either use (also just carefully) std::cout debugging the realtime context or add additional debug state interfaces (or publishers in case of a controller) for debugging.
+From experience, it might be better to use meaningful logs for the real-time context (with caution) or to add additional debug state interfaces (or publishers in the case of a controller).

-  Running the controller_manager + your plugin with gdb can nevertheless we really useful for debugging errors such as segfaults as you can gather a full ``backtrace``
+  However, running the controller_manager and your plugin with gdb can still be very useful for debugging errors such as segfaults, as you can gather a full ``backtrace``.